Culture of the United States: Social class and work

-Though most Americans in the 21st century identify themselves as middle class, American society and its culture are considerably fragmented.
+Though the majority of Americans in the 21st century identify themselves as middle class, American society has experienced increased income inequality.
 Social class, generally described as a combination of educational attainment, income and occupational prestige, is one of the greatest cultural influences in America.
-Nearly all cultural aspects of mundane interactions and consumer behavior in the U.S. are guided by a person's location within the country's social structure.

 Distinct lifestyles, consumption patterns and values are associated with different classes.
 Early sociologist-economist Thorstein Veblen, for example, said that those at the top of the societal hierarchy engage in conspicuous leisure and conspicuous consumption.
 Upper class Americans commonly have elite Ivy League educations and are traditionally members of exclusive clubs and fraternities with connections to high society, distinguished by their enormous incomes derived from their wealth in assets.
 The upper-class lifestyle and values often overlap with that of the upper middle class, but with more emphasis on security and privacy in home life and for philanthropy (i.e. the "Donor Class") and the arts.
 Due to their large wealth (inherited or accrued over a lifetime of investments) and lavish, leisurely lifestyles, the upper class are more prone to idleness.
-The upper middle-class, or the "working rich", commonly identify education and being cultured as prime values, similar to the upper class.
+The upper middle class, or the "working rich", commonly identify education and being cultured as prime values, similar to the upper class.
 Persons in this particular social class tend to speak in a more direct manner that projects authority, knowledge and thus credibility.
 They often tend to engage in the consumption of so-called mass luxuries, such as designer label clothing.
-A strong preference for natural materials, organic foods, and a strong health consciousness tend to be prominent features of the upper middle-class.
+A strong preference for natural materials, organic foods, and a strong health consciousness tend to be prominent features of the upper middle class.
 American middle-class individuals in general value expanding one's horizon, partially because they are more educated and can afford greater leisure and travel.
 Working-class individuals take great pride in doing what they consider to be "real work" and keep very close-knit kin networks that serve as a safeguard against frequent economic instability.